matter-labs/research-prover-market-client/README.md

   This value is required to pair the submission with the corresponding request on the server.
 - `proof_data`: The binary data produced by the prover, encoded as base64 string.
 - `proving_time`: The number of milliseconds it took to generate the proof.
 This **excludes** the time required for downloading the batch.
-However, it must **include** the time for potentially allocating the required resources (if that needs to be done for this proof), processing the batch, performing the actual proof generation, all the way until the proof is ready to be submitted.
+However, it must **include** the time for allocating the necessary resources (if needed for this proof), processing the batch, performing and the actual proof generation, all the way until the proof is ready to be submitted.
-- `cost`: The direct monetary cost of computing the proof US Dollar **cents**.
-It includes all the costs that are incurred **per proof**, but not constant one-time investments necessary to start the proving.
+- `cost`: The direct monetary cost of computing the proof in US Dollar **cents**.
+It includes all the costs that are incurred **per proof**, excluding constant one-time investments necessary to start the proving.

   The `cost` **includes** items such as
   - Rental cost for cloud machines (if cloud is used)